wp-plugins/affiliates/readme.txt

 * Updated the translation template.
 * Fixed missing spacing on filters in Totals section.
 * Removed deprecated information about links from Manage Affiliates help.
+* Added a filter for the help tab title.

 = 2.8.4 =
 * Added the translation template.